adrianmontes23/MySingingMonstersAutoBot/README.md

 # MySingingMonstersAutoBot
 Getting tired of collecting your gold and shards from your monsters, run this bot to collect your gold while your AFK.

-## TO DO
+## TODO
--- Figure out minimum version of python needed to run.
+-[ ] Figure out minimum version of python needed to run.
--- Implement mirror island accessablility
+-[ ] Implement mirror island accessablility

 ## How To
 Download Python, don't know which version minimum, latest works.